Married life is a tangled, beautiful mess of a man and a woman journeying together toward heaven.

 Here is the blessing said at the Holy Mass during the placing of the marriage lasso over our shoulders by the padrinos.

-“Cristóbal and Cristina, may the joining together with this lasso, the Rosary of the always Blessed Virgin Mary, be an inspiration for both of you.
+“Husband and Wife, may the joining together with this lasso, the Rosary of the always Blessed Virgin Mary, be an inspiration for both of you.
 Remember that the holiness needed to preserve this new family, like the family of God, can only be obtained through mutual love and sacrifice.
 May the Holy Family — Jesus, Mary, and Joseph — be an example to you during your entire life together!”

 There’s a beautiful symbol of the placement on the shoulders that makes it look like a yoke uniting the two in mission and purpose.
 We have to walk in step and pull together to do the job.